 Banking a corner (tipping up one side) might help keep a marble on track.

 Energy is conserved as the marble moves, but is transformed between different kinds of energy.
-Starting high and stationary it has all gravitational energy, which is converted to kinetic energy as it rolls downwards.
-As a marble moves along a track its energy changes from potential to kinetic and back.
+Starting high and stationary it has all gravitational potential energy, which is converted to kinetic energy as it rolls downwards.
+As a marble moves along a track its energy changes from potential to kinetic and back as it goes lower and higher.
 At the top of a hill it has a lot of potential energy, which changes to kinetic energy as it speeds up down the hill (and the PE drops).
 As it moves up a hill, it slows so loses KE, but gains PE as it gains height.
 Energy is conserved throughout.

 In a loop, if the marble is going fast enough, it will stay on the track.
 The marble wants to keep going in a straight line, so pushes against the track.
 The track keeps curving over, pushing back against it.
-A marble in a tighter loop will acceleration more than a marble in a wider loop.
+A marble in a tighter loop will accelerate more than a marble in a wider loop.
 If the marble is not going fast enough, it will not push against the track enough and fall off.

 Background information on real roller coasters:

 A real roller coaster has no engine and once elevated to its start point is entirely driven by the force of gravity.
-At the start of the ride, which must be the highest point, the roller coaster has a certain amount of potential energy, and will not gain any more energy, but transfer PE to KE and back again, while losing both to friction.
+At the start of the ride, which must be the highest point, the roller coaster has a certain amount of potential energy, and will not gain any more energy, but transfers PE to KE and back again, while losing both to friction.

-Less than zero gs at the top of a hill (from deceleration being greater than the force of gravity).
+Less than zero gs at the top of a hill (negative gs from deceleration are greater than the 1g force of gravity) - feels as if you are being lifted up.
 Weightlessness can also be explained in this way: when the roller coaster car starts descent from the top of a hill, the riders and seat are both falling due to gravity, and without the force of seat pressing on them, the riders feel like they are weightless.